 Introduction

-For my “millions” of readers, who were “sitting on pins and needles” wanting to know, here is the long-awaited update, to my last article!
-(You can breathe now!)
+For the “millions” of readers who have been “sitting on pins and needles” wanting to know, here is the long-awaited update to my article from two days ago!
+You can relax now!

 Molly

-First, Molly doggy is doing great!
-That’s important and good!
+First, Molly, our dear “old puppy,” is doing great!
+That is both important and good!

-Second, on 8/16/2019, Friday, in the late afternoon, Mrs. Appalachian Irishman and “favorite” sister-in-law changed MY ESTABLISHED plan.
-Mrs. Appalachian Irishman drove my truck home, very “bravely,” after the computerized part was replaced!
-(They had commuted to/from work, in sister-in-law's car.)
-Now, that’s good!
-It was the first time that Mrs. Appalachian Irishman drove my truck.
+Second, in the late afternoon on Friday, 8/16/2019, Mrs. Appalachian Irishman and my “favorite” sister-in-law changed my established plan.
+Very “bravely,” my wife drove my truck home, after the computerized part was replaced!
+They had commuted to and from work in my sister-in-law's car.
+This was the first time that my wife drove my truck.

-My established plan had been to drive our car (2008 Honda Civic) from “Hadean Realm” office to Nissan dealership, get my truck, and have my wife drive the car – both to home.
-I only needed to drive our car home.
-It was easier on my “bionic” joints, at least.
+My established plan had been to drive our car (a 2008 Honda Civic) from the “Hadean Realm” office to the Nissan dealership, meet my wife and sister-in-law there, get my truck, drive my truck home, and have my wife drive our car home.
+At least I only needed to drive our car home.
+Doing so was easier on my three “bionic” joints (left shoulder, right knee, and right foot).

-Oh, by the way, Nissan, if the camshaft is working just fine, as it was, but the camshaft sensor started to blink out, why is there a camshaft sensor in the first place?
-Nissan has no clue to logic, of course.
+By the way, to Nissan, since the camshaft is working fine, but the camshaft sensor started to blink out, why is there a camshaft sensor in the first place?
+Nissan has no logical explanation, of course.
 The unneeded sensor is a way for Nissan to make more money.
-It's not my truck's fault!
+It was not my truck's fault!

-Finally, I “hear tell” that my first ‘cuz Lois had an age 79 birthday today! (“Farcebook” check told me.
-Now, I have it for my own records also!)
+Finally, I “hear tell” that my first cousin Lois turned 79 today!
+I logged into my “Farcebook” account and found out.
+Now, I have the date in my own calendar record.

-Happy Birthday, ‘cuz Lois!
+Happy Birthday, Cuz Lois!
 Hey, I’m 20 years behind you!
 Do you think I’ll catch up to you?
-I remember now how I used to know your birthday.
-Your birthday is on the exact day, minus one month, as Dad’s.
-Dad was born 9/17/1927.
+I remember now how I used to remember your birthday.
+Your birthday is on the exact same day, minus one month, as my father's.
+Dad was born on 9/17/1927.

 Conclusion

 Well, y’all have fun out there, ya hear?
-Don’t forget to turn straight and go right!
+Don’t forget to turn right and go straight!
 If so, we’ll all see each other in heaven soon!

 No comments: